 Celiac Disease Rash

-Some with celiac disease will develop a rash called dermatitis herpetiformis.
+Some will develop a rash called dermatitis herpetiformis.
 It is a very itchy rash with bumps and blisters.
 Dermatitis herpetiformis usually occurs on the knees, elbows, torso, buttocks, and scalp.

 Roughly 10 percent of people with celiac disease will experience this rash.